aneasystone/github-trending/README.md

 ## C++

+* 【2025-05-23】[google-ai-edge / LiteRT](https://github.com/google-ai-edge/LiteRT) - LiteRT is the new name for TensorFlow Lite (TFLite).
+While the name is new, it's still the same trusted, high-performance runtime for on-device AI, now with an expanded vision.
+* 【2025-05-23】[microsoft / wslg](https://github.com/microsoft/wslg) - Enabling the Windows Subsystem for Linux to include support for Wayland and X server related scenarios
 * 【2025-05-22】[ERGO-Code / HiGHS](https://github.com/ERGO-Code/HiGHS) - Linear optimization software
 * 【2025-05-22】[duixcom / Duix.mobile](https://github.com/duixcom/Duix.mobile) -
 * 【2025-05-20】[supercollider / supercollider](https://github.com/supercollider/supercollider) - An audio server, programming language, and IDE for sound synthesis and algorithmic composition.